Chart Color Schemes

 Health outcomes in Marayong are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Marayong's health indicators show below-average outcomes.
-Common health conditions are somewhat typical but higher than the national average among older residents.
+Health indicators suggest below-average outcomes in Marayong.
+The level of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover is very low at approximately 49% of the total population (~3,843 people), compared to the national average of 55.3%.
-The most common medical conditions are arthritis and diabetes, affecting 7.2 and 6.8% of residents respectively.
-However, 70.1% of residents report being completely clear of medical ailments, compared to 73.6% across Greater Sydney.
-Marayong has 18.0% of its population aged 65 and over (1,415 people), higher than the 15.2% in Greater Sydney.
-Health outcomes among seniors require more attention than those of the broader population.
+Private health cover rate is very low at approximately 49% of the total population (around 4,119 people), compared to the national average of 55.7%.
+The most common medical conditions are arthritis and diabetes, impacting 7.2 and 6.8% of residents respectively.
+Meanwhile, 70.1% declare themselves completely clear of medical ailments, compared to 73.6% across Greater Sydney.
+Marayong has 18.0% of its residents aged 65 and over (1,517 people), which is higher than the 15.2% in Greater Sydney.
+Health outcomes among seniors present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health